weyfonk/rancher-docs/docs/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/restore-docker-installed-rancher.md

     ```

 1. Wait a few moments and then open Rancher in a web browser.
 Confirm that the restore succeeded and that your data is restored.

+## Troubleshooting

+If, after a restore, the Fleet controller is unable to communicate with Fleet agents, this may mean that Kubernetes API
+server URLs have changed.
+Restarting Fleet agents should fix this.